Maryland motorists could hardly believe their eyes the other day when a few gas stations around the state advertised fuel at $1.85 a gallon.

 Farmers are expected to produce more than 12 billion bushels of corn this year, with a portion going to the production of 9 billion gallons of ethanol.

-The association says that for every barrel of ethanol produced, 1.2 barrels of petroleum are replaced.
+The association claims that for every barrel of ethanol produced, 1.2 barrels of petroleum are replaced.

 Ethanol also helps to moderate the cost of gasoline.
 A commodity analyst at Merrill Lynch recently estimated that expanding biofuel production has reduced the price of gasoline by 15 percent.